Analysis: Is Seahawks running back Chris Carson the NFL’s best bargain?

 This is how Carson spends much of his days during the week.
 Whether he’s stretching on his own, or with trainers, or getting regular massages or working out in the weight room, Carson makes taking care of his body his No. 1 priority.

-That doesn’t make him unique among NFL players, but it is paramount for a running back who’s workload is as great as Carson’s is — and will likely continue to be as the 8-2 Seahawks make a run at a playoff bid over the next six weeks.
+That doesn’t make him unique among NFL players, but it is paramount for a running back whose workload is as great as Carson’s is — and will likely continue to be as the 8-2 Seahawks make a run at a playoff bid over the next six weeks.

-Carson’s 227 touches this season — 200 carries and 27 receptions — rank as the fifth-most in the NFL.
-He is on pace to finish the season with 320 carries, which would not only shatter his career high but would be the most carries by a Seahawks running back since Shaun Alexander in 2005, the year he won the NFL MVP award.
+Carson’s 227 touches this season — 200 carries and 27 receptions — rank fifth-most in the NFL.
+He is on pace to finish the season with 320 carries, which would not only shatter his career high but would be the most carries by a Seahawks running back since Alexander in 2005.

-“I feel good,” said Carson, who spent much of the Seahawks’ bye last week resting and recuperating alongside his 8-month-old Cane Corso, Sosa.
+“I feel good,” said Carson, who spent much of the Seahawks’ bye last week resting and recuperating alongside his 8-month-old dog, a Cane Corso named Sosa.

 “Like you said, career high in touches — you don’t really realize that until you get later on into the season and you start feeling it.
 But at this point in time I feel pretty good.”